 Dr. Kong graduated with BS and MS degrees in Biochemistry at Nanjing University in 1987 and 1990, respectively, and he obtained his PhD degree in Molecular Virology at the University of Massachusetts.
 He received his postdoctoral training in Molecular Immunology at Yale University from 1996 to 2000, and joined the Department of Pathology at Case Western Reserve University as an assistant professor in 2000.
 He is currently a tenured Associate Professor of Pathology and Neurology and associate director of the National Prion Disease Pathology Surveillance Center at the School of Medicine, Case Western Reserve University.

 The Kong laboratory focuses on prion diseases, processing and functions of cellular prion protein, and gene therapies, including six main research areas:

 - Public health risks of animal prions

 - Animal modeling of human prion diseases

 - Skin prions and novel human prion diseases

-Etiology of sporadic Creutzfeldt-Jacob disease (CJD)
+- Etiology of sporadic Creutzfeldt-Jakob disease (CJD) in humans

 Prion protein (PrP) and muscle biology and diseases